Quantization on filtered manifolds: Introduction

 \subsection{Symbolic pseudodifferential calculus and applications}

-This contribution is motivated by the theory of pseudodifferential operators.
-Starting from about the 60's, the seminal works of H\"ormander \cite{ho67,ho} gave a flexible framework to study elliptic operators via pseudodifferential calculi as well as remarkable characterisations and properties for hypoellipticity.
-In the 70's and 80's, the latter was the motivation behind the research programme led by Folland and Stein and their collaborators (see eg \cite{folland75,folland77,RoSt}) on subelliptic operators modelled via nilpotent Lie groups and applicable in geometric contexts that, nowadays, we call subRiemannian.
+Starting from about 1960, the seminal works of H\"ormander \cite{ho67,ho} provided a flexible framework for studying elliptic operators through pseudodifferential calculi, along with remarkable characterisations and properties for hypoellipticity.
+For the former, many other contemporaneous contributions also played a significant role in this development, see e.g. \cite{KohnNirenberg65,Nirenberg68}.
+The latter was the motivation behind the research programme led by Folland and Stein and their collaborators in the 70's and 80's (see eg \cite{folland75,folland77,RoSt}) on subelliptic operators modelled via nilpotent Lie groups.
+Nowadays, the geometric contexts for these ideas are called subRiemannian.
 The main method revolved around the construction of parametrices of these operators, and more generally of algebras of operators adapted to these settings.
-Usually, the pseudodifferential calculi constructed then were in effect much closer to algebras of singular integral operators described via their integral kernels (in a similar spirit, see the more recent studies \cite{Street2014,Street2023}) - instead of using notions of symbols as in the Riemannian or Euclidean settings for elliptic operators.
+Usually, the pseudodifferential calculi constructed then were in effect much closer to algebras of singular integral operators described via their integral kernels (in a similar spirit, see Melin's unpublished preprint \cite{melin} and Street's monographs \cite{Street2014,Street2023}); indeed, these calculi didn't use notions of symbols as in the Riemannian or Euclidean settings for elliptic operators.
 Furthermore, they were set on contact manifolds and their generalisations (e.g. Heisenberg manifolds) \cite{Beals_Greiner,Epstein_Melrose,melin} or on nilpotent Lie groups \cite{CGGP}.
 These ideas and methods were further deployed in the 90's in the studies of spectral or functional problems of operators such as subLaplacians on stratified nilpotent Lie groups in harmonic analysis (see the seminal paper \cite{MullerRicciStein}).